dbj-data/dbj_cpp_top/README.md

 <h1 style="font-size:64px;"> WIP </h1>

+Primary usage of this repo is as a submodule to my [MACHINE_WIDE](https://github.com/dbj-data/machine_wide) repo.

 <h1> DBJ CPP TOP </h1>

 *In IT systems in general, the programming language is not of primary importance.
 Architecture is.*